alphagov/govuk-rfcs/rfc-081-approach-for-next-iteration-of-content-api.md

 The choice to use OpenAPI is based on a [proposal][open-api-proposal] to standardise on the usage of OpenAPI v3.

+#### Does this proposal include attachments to content, such as PDF or image files?

+This proposal is based around the Content API being populated by data available from the [Publishing API][].
+Currently the Publishing API only has explicit records for HTML Attachment and not other ones.
+This RFC does not propose any changes to this and considers how/whether attachments belong in Publishing API/Content API to be a distinct problem from what this RFC is addressing.

 [ogp-commitment]: https://www.gov.uk/government/publications/uk-open-government-national-action-plan-2016-18/uk-open-government-national-action-plan-2016-18#commitment-12-govuk
 [content-history-content-store]: https://docs.google.com/document/d/1yyRRlkwKrjC2_OZ0dlLP8wdzkORBhG3-T4qVoROk1u0